 Fill a vessel with the glow of indoor fairy lights, and let it spread throughout the space.
 This can be done in many ways:

 - Fill glass jars with them.
 These can be strung along and hung intermittently to light up the hallway if small/light enough, or placed on side or end tables, dressers, etc. Fairy lights can also look nice in tall slender glasses or in Mason jar sconces.
+Lovely Etc. explains how to make a DIY Fairy Lantern in less than 5 minutes!

 - Fill a basket or another pretty container (or groups of containers) with fairy lights and place them neatly along a line: Example.